joerghoh/cq5-healthcheck/README.md

 This small project supports you when you need to monitor your CQ5 system.
 "Monitoring" means that an automatic process checks CQ5 every few seconds (or minutes) if it is still fully functional.
-By default CQ5 does not have an endpoint, which offers that kind of information, so I created this project to provide them.
+By default CQ5 does not have an endpoint which offers that kind of information, so I created this project to provide them.
 This information can be consumed by both a automatic monitoring system (e.g. Nagios), but is also a big help for any person, which is supposed to run CQ5 instances.

 The projects consists of these elements:

 * A central HealthStatusService, which collects the status information of all registered StatusProviders
 * A MBeanStatusProvider factory, which allows to monitor MBeans
 * A CQ page component, which can display the current state fetched from the HealthStatusService